EvitaKnits/stitch-space/README.md

 | Safari  | Mobile            | Good       |     Bug 11     |
 |         | Tablet            | Good       |     Good       |
 |         | Computer          | Good       |     Good       |

+**Goal**: To verify that the site is fully responsive across different screen sizes and that the UI adapts correctly on mobile devices.

+**Steps**:
+- Used dev tools to simulate mobile (iPhone SE), tablet (iPad Mini), and computer (1366px) views in Chrome, Firefox, and Safari.
+- Ensured that components e.g. the navigation bar, piece cards and comments page were usable and well-formatted on smaller screens.
+- Ensured that each page looked as intended on all screen sizes.

 ### Code Validation